 - ROI of $11.60 for every $1 spent

 And to this day, shoppers are still trying to outdo the “dudes.”
 More and more videos are tagged #FlavorSlam every day, and our original video even recently topped 180 million.
 Look familiar?
-That’s the same as total amount of March Madness viewers.
+That’s the same number as the total amount of March Madness viewers.
 Boom!